wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-rbac.rst

    .. note::

       -  If the **Run as** option is not checked when adding he wazuh-wui API credentials, RBAC cannot be configured.
+      -  Ensure that the “wazuh” user API credentials have already been added to the API configuration.
       -  You can get more information about how to set up the credentials at :doc:`Securing the Wazuh API </user-manual/api/securing-api>` section.

    .. thumbnail:: /images/splunk-app/24.png